I never heard someone says, “I couldn’t stand how cheap my electricity bill was. I wish it were higher.”

 – Racking, the foundation on which you attach your system

 By combining solar panels with a solar battery, you can truly unlock all of the expectations that homeowners have about going solar.
 By adding a battery storage solution with your solar panels, you can store the energy produced by your solar panels.
 So even during the event of an outage, or if you’ve been switched to Time-of-Use billing, a solar battery will allow you to store electricity when you least need it and use it when you most need it.
 The relationship between solar panels and solar batteries should be understood if you’re considering adding a battery to your solar energy system.
-A solar energy system that includes a battery is called an Energy Storage System (ESS), which includes a solar battery, and power processing units (inverter).
+A solar energy system that includes a battery is called an Energy Storage System (ESS).
+An ESS includes a solar battery, and power processing units (inverter).

 Batteries Pack to store the energy that is captured by the solar panels.
 Commonly known solar batteries are the Tesla Powerwall, Enphase Encharge, LG Chem, and Q.HOME.

 Charge controller – Is also commonly referred to as a battery regulator.
 It sounds exactly like it does; it helps control the rate at which batteries charge from solar.
 Its primary role is to prevent overcharging and limits the rate at which electric current is drawn.
 This improves the performance of your battery and reduces safety risks.